-I was referred to an endocrinologist who diagnosed me with MODY (Maturity Onset Diabetes of the Young).
-He described it as a rare and poorly understood form of diabetes that differed from Types 1 and 2 and that most doctors had not heard of.
-(Indeed, over the next two decades doctors - a series of endocrinologists among them - would suggest alternate diagnoses of: Type 1, Type 2, Type 1.5, or LADA.)
+An endocrinologist diagnosed me with MODY (Maturity Onset Diabetes of the Young) which he described as a rare and poorly understood form of diabetes that most doctors were not yet aware of.
+Indeed, over the next two decades a series of endocrinologists would suggest alternate diagnoses of: Type 1, Type 2, Type 1.5, and LADA.

-At the time of my diagnosis my grandmother was the only person I had ever known with diabetes.
-The same was true through high school, college, and my first few professional jobs.
-I knew almost no one with diabetes, let alone anyone my age or anyone with MODY.
-As a result, I didn’t really talk about diabetes.
-It made me feel different from the people around me, so I just managed it on my own and saved up questions for my endocrinology appointments.
+Back then, the only person I knew with diabetes was my grandmother and that was true through high school, college, and my first few professional jobs.
+Diabetes made me feel different from the people around me, so I didn’t really talk about it.
+Instead, I managed it on my own and saved up my questions for the endocrinologist.

-In 2004, pregnant with my first child, I joined an online community for people with diabetes and was amazed by the support I felt there.
-Soon I discovered diabetes bloggers and a Facebook page for people with MODY.
-I became connected to a growing network of people who faced similar challenges, asked similar questions, and shared my concerns.
+In 2004, newly pregnant with my first child, I joined an online community for people with diabetes and was amazed by the support I felt there.
+I soon discovered diabetes bloggers and a Facebook page just for people with MODY.
+I became connected to a growing network of people who faced similar challenges and asked similar questions.

-Eventually I was accepted into studies at the University of Chicago School of Medicine’s Kovler Diabetes Center and the University of Maryland School of Medicine Personalized Diabetes Medicine Program.
-Thanks to these studies, I got genetic testing and - almost 30 years after the initial diagnosis - confirmation of MODY 3.
+Eventually, I was accepted into studies at the University of Chicago School of Medicine’s Kovler Diabetes Center and the University of Maryland School of Medicine Personalized Diabetes Medicine Program.
+Thanks to the studies, I got genetic testing and - almost 30 years after my initial diagnosis - confirmed as MODY3.